Exploring the Passato Remoto in Italian: A Journey into the Past

 loro | ballarono | venderono ( vendettero) | dormirono |

-Please notice how –ere verbs have two possible conjugations with the Passato Remoto.
+Please notice how –ere regular verbs have two possible conjugations with the Passato Remoto.
 Both are correct.

 ESSERE